- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

 Your new table prefers a somewhat calmer environment.
-A new setting can stress the wood – especially if there are temperature differences on and inside the solid wood top.
+A new setting can stress the wood – especially if there are temperature differences on and within the solid wood panel.
 In all these places, the wood is exposed to strong climate fluctuations:

 - Fireplaces and radiators: Cause uneven heating and dryness.
 One-sided tensions often lead to cracks.